aTravelingN3rd/axieScholarshipManager/README.md

 The parameters slpsnapshot is used to take a snapshot if you want to monitor earning from a special point.
 If a scholar withdraw his slp you also need to modify this parameter.

+I disable the prize function but you can uncomment it to use it.